AdobeDocs/advertising.en/help/integrations/audience-manager/overview.md

 [Customer match audiences from user IDs](https://support.google.com/google-ads/answer/9199250) work like website tag-based audiences, but a non-PII ID is assigned to unique audience members for distinct benefits over standard customer match and website tag-based audiences.

 To create the necessary user IDs, you must use an Adobe Advertising JavaScript tag <!-- with a user ID parameter -->on your websites.
-Contact your [!DNL Search] account team for more information.
+Contact your Adobe Account Team for more information.

 ![segment creation process](/help/integrations/assets/ad_search_user_id_pic.png)